hyundai-robotics/doc-hrscript/4-array-object/1-array/5-array-extend.md

-﻿# 4.1.5 Extend Procedure for Adding All Elements of One Array to Another
+﻿# 4.1.5 `extend_arr` Procedure for Adding All Elements of One Array to Another

 Supported from V60.32-00

-The extend procedure can be used to add all elements of an array to another.
+The `extend_arr` procedure can be used to add all elements of an array to another.

 ```python
 var arr = [1, 2]